 As an insurance company, we are in the business of managing risk.
-Our approach to corporate governance is an important part of who we are and how we conduct ourselves every day, helping us mitigate and manage risks by providing clear lines of oversight and responsibility for management and the board.
-We review and evolve corporate governance regularly.
+Our corporate governance helps us mitigate and manage risks by providing clear lines of oversight and responsibility for management and the Board.
+We review and advance our corporate governance regularly based on evolving legal, regulatory and other considerations, including business needs and in consideration of best practices.

-We have adopted Organizational RegulationsCorporate Governance Guidelines and Categorical Standards for Director Independence covering topics such as executive sessions of the board of directors, director qualification and independence standards, board leadership, director responsibilities and procedures, director equity ownership guidelines, management evaluation and succession, and board self-evaluations.
-These materials, along with other notable governance documents, including the board-adopted Code of Conduct and our board committee charters, are available here.
+We have adopted Organizational RegulationsCorporate Governance Guidelines and Categorical Standards for Director Independence covering topics such as executive sessions of the Board of Directors, director qualification and independence standards, Board leadership and structure, director responsibilities and procedures, director equity ownership guidelines, management evaluation and succession, and Board self-evaluations.
+These materials, along with other notable governance documents, including the Board-adopted Code of Conduct and our Board committee charters, are available.

 Certain notable and key corporate governance activities, policies and principles are set out below.